bouwe77/temba/README.md

 Request bodies sent with a `POST`, `PATCH`, and `PUT` requests are valid when the request body is either empty, or when it's valid formatted JSON.
 Adding a `Content-Type: application/json` header is required.
 If you send a request with invalid formatted JSON, a `400 Bad Request` response is returned.

 Any valid formatted JSON is accepted and stored.
-If you want to validate or even change the JSON in the request bodies, check out [...TODO ...TODO ...TODO]() and the [`requestBodyInterceptor`](#request-body-validation-or-mutation).
+If you want to validate or even change the JSON in the request bodies, check out [JSON Schema request body validation](#json-schema-request-body-validation) and the [`requestBodyInterceptor`](#request-body-validation-or-mutation).

 IDs are auto generated when creating resources.
 IDs in the JSON request body are always ignored.